mdinh1/multi-classification/index.md

 ## Introduction

 Image classification is the task of classifying an input image of its respective class from a set of 2 or more classes.
-In this case, the problem presented in this project would be considered a multi-class classification problem where there are 6 different categories the input image can be classified as.
+In this case, the problem presented in this project will be a multi-class classification one where there are 6 categories the input image can be classified as.
 The benefit of this project is familiarizing myself with the concept of convolutional neural networks and the practices involved when implementing them, allowing myself the ability to solve common computer vision problems such as: facial recognition, geolocation classifiction, etc. Some of the questions I'd like to answer through this project is:

-- After the initial modeling, how will parameters be adjusted?
+- Of the pre-trained models available, which ones will be tested?
-- Are there going to be any scenic images that may “confuse” the model?
+- Which model is going to perform the best and how will that be measured?
-- Will an early stop need to be implemented?
+- In the dataset, is there any images that may "confuse" the model?

 ### Problem Statement